What Substance Abuse Does to the Gastrointestinal Tract

-Much of the information in this article is taken from the American Society for Addiction Medicine’s publication The ASAM Principles of Addiction Medicine in addition to the text links:
+Much of the information in this article is taken from the American Society for Addiction Medicine’s publication The ASAM Principles of Addiction Medicine.

 Alcohol is not digested in the same way as other foods.
 About 80 percent of it is absorbed into the small intestine with the other 20 percent being absorbed through the stomach, depending on the amount of food in the cells in the system.
 Alcohol affects the gastrointestinal tract in a number of ways.